Maratha army: During the War of 27 Years

+During the Deccan Wars (1680–1707), the Maratha State's regular army dispersed, and the theater of war expanded to encompass the entire Deccan region.
+During this period, the Maratha forces adopted guerrilla warfare tactics.
+In addition to the regular army, bands of irregular soldiers joined the fight, transforming the conflict into a people's war.
+A distinct army was raised, with principal leaders including Powar Vishwas Rao, Thorat Dinkar Rao, and Atowlay Samsher Bahadur.
+Raiding the enemy's rear positions and attacking isolated posts and supply lines became common strategies.
+Throughout this period, ordinary men and women from virtually every town and village offered shelter and support to the Maratha forces, led by the valiant generals Santaji Ghorpade and Dhanaji Jadhav.
+These collective efforts significantly contributed to the success of the Marathas in their struggle against the Mughal Empire.

-Jadunath Sarkar the noted historian writes in his famous book namely military history of India about Santaji Ghorpade, a brilliant strategist who fought the Mughals in the 27-year war :
+Jadunath Sarkar, the noted historian, writes in his famous book, the military history of India about Santaji Ghorpade, a brilliant strategist who fought against the Mughals in the 27-year war.

-"He was a perfect master of this art, which can be more correctly described as Parthian warfare than as guerrilla tactics, because he could not only make night marches and surprises, but also cover long distances quickly and combine the movements of large bodied over wide areas with an accuracy and punctuality which were incredible in any Asiatic army other than those of Chengiz Khan and Tamurlane".
+He was a perfect master of this art, which can be more correctly described as Parthian warfare than as guerrilla tactics, because he could not only make night marches and surprises, but also cover long distances quickly and combine the movements of large bodied over wide areas with an accuracy and punctuality which were incredible in any Asiatic army other than those of Chengiz Khan and Tamurlane.

 18th century

 Pre-1761

 During the 18th century the Maratha army continued its emphasis on its light cavalry, which proved better against the heavy cavalry of the Mughals.
-Post 1720, the armies of the Maratha Empire, in the reign of Shahu I started making their presence felt in Northern India (the bastion of the Mughals) and scored numerous military victories, primarily due to the skills of his Bajirao I as a great cavalry leader and military strategist.
+Post 1720, the armies of the Maratha Confederacy, in the reign of Shahu I made their presence felt in Northern India (the bastion of the Mughals) and scored numerous military victories, primarily due to the skills of Bajirao I as a great cavalry commander and military strategist.
 Bajirao Peshwa made excellent use of small and heavy ammunition (using it in excellent coordination) and used smothering tactics.
 The Marathas led by Bajirao I would use their artillery to create a blanket of projectiles to smother the enemy.

 A hallmark of Bajirao I contingents was that of long-distance cavalry attacks, typically light and agile cavalry.
 During the reign of Shahu I, the cavalry strength was some 100,000.
 His own cavalry was called as the Huzurat Cavalry, which was an elite cavalry division.
-Further, Baji Rao used massed ranks of infantry consisting of flintlock-armed regulars under South Asian officers.
+Furthermore, Bajirao used massed ranks of infantry consisting of flintlock-armed regulars under South Asian officers.